 Bleeding Hearts – An Oldfashioned Perennial Favorite

 Bleeding hearts (lamprocapnos spectabilis) make fine additions to herbaceous perennial borders and excellent cut flowers.
 They have attractive feathery foliage with reliable early summer flower displays year after year.
-The plants have arching sprays blooms with outer petals that are heart-shaped in pink, rose red, and some even have pure white flowers.
+The plants have arching spray blooms with heart-shaped outer petals in pink, rose, and red; some even have pure white flowers.
 The plants have blue-green foliage that ranges from mid-tone green-blue to dark green.
 The white flowers look impressive in a moonlight white garden.

 There are two types of bleeding heart plants:

 Dicentra eximia – the fringed bleeding heart: Grows 1-2 feet tall with 1-1.5 feet spread.

 Dicentra. spectabilis (gold heart) – the common name for bleeding heart.
 The plant will grow 2-3 feet tall and spread 2-3 feet.